heatherndrury/bluffingmovie/README.md

 Overview
 ---
 This is my capstone project for CODE:You.
 It is a marketing and information website for "Bluffing Movie," a debut feature-length film by Jon Ott.
-This website will be consistent with existing design components and will allow visitors to learn more about the film, its cast and crew, and updates on the film's progress in a simple and accessible way.
+This website is consistent with existing design components and allows users to learn more about the film, its cast and crew, and updates on the film's progress in a simple and accessible way.
 This site uses YouTube's iFrame API to embed a relevent video (and/or the film's trailer when available).
-It also contains form elements in the newsletter sign-up and on the contact form, and *******connects with a database storage system in order to save supporter information for future marketing*
+It also contains form elements in the newsletter sign-up and on the contact form and connects with a database storage system in order to save supporter information for future marketing and outreach.
 The goal of the project is to showcase my understanding of HTML, CSS and JavaScript in a visually-appealing and accessible way.

 Resources